 - Sugar peas, small: 2 minutes; large: 3 minutes

-If you don't have a blancher, substitute a colander, sieve, or deep-fryer basket.
+If you don’t have a blancher, substitute a colander, sieve, or basket to lift food from the boiling water.

 Did You Know?